martinbuberl/martinbuberl.github.io/docs/_posts/2020-04-13-stream-from-raspberry-pi-to-amazon-kinesis.md

 <h2 id="build-the-amazon-kinesis-video-streams-producer-sdk" class="has-permalink">Build the Amazon Kinesis Video Streams Producer SDK<a class="permalink" title="Permalink" href="#build-the-amazon-kinesis-video-streams-producer-sdk">#</a></h2>

 You'll be using the <a target="_blank" href="https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp">Amazon Kinesis Video Streams Producer SDK for C++</a> to stream the Raspberry Pi's video to <a target="_blank" href="https://aws.amazon.com/kinesis/video-streams/">Amazon Kinesis Video Streams</a>.
-In order to that we need to build it first.
+In order to do that we need to build it first.

 <h3 id="install-prerequisites" class="has-permalink">Install prerequisites<a class="permalink" title="Permalink" href="#install-prerequisites">#</a></h3>

-There are few build-time tools/dependencies which need to be installed on your Raspberry Pi in order to build the core producer SDK libraries.
+There are a few build-time tools/dependencies which need to be installed on your Raspberry Pi in order to build the core producer SDK libraries.

 - Reconnect to your Raspberry Pi via SSH `$ ssh pi@<YOUR_PI_IP_ADDRESS>`
 - Update your package lists and upgrade them to their newest version by running: